Three times in the year you must celebrate a feast to Me.Exodus 23:14–17 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 You shall observe the Feast of Ingathering at the end of the year, when you have gathered in the fruit of your labors from the field.

 Three times in the year all your males shall appear before the Lord God.

 God commands three feasts when Jewish men are to be gathered and appear before the Lord.

 The first two are Unleavened Bread and First Fruits.
-The third is the last feast… Ingathering also known as Tabernacles.
+The third is the last feast… Ingathering is also known as Tabernacles.

 In the Seven Feast calendar given in the Law, the first are two of the three spring feasts.
 Tabernacles is the last feast on the calendar and the last of the three fall feasts.

 Jesus fulfilled the three spring feasts during His first advent on Earth.
 I am one that believes Pentecost, the center feast to not yet be complete.
-There is a duality intertwined within this feast, and one that uses leavened bread.
+There is a duality intertwined within this feast and one that uses leavened bread.